ajmorton/advent_of_code/2023-nim/Thoughts.md

 edit post clean up: Completely wrong on the hash theory.
 Changing from moving rocks one space at a time to instead moving as far as they could go shaved off 80% of the runtime and using modulo maths instead of skip counting up to 1000000000 removed another 10%.
 Code is a bit messy but runtime is down to 15 ms. More to come.

 ## Day 15: Lens Library
 Spent more time trying to understand the part 2 prompt than I did writing up part 1.
 Could've been a good placement if I'd started on time.
+First time that the code clean up has resulted in slower code.
+Still under 1 ms though and a 20% slowdown for 50% less code seems fair enough.